RowboTony/vultool/CONTRIBUTING.md

 ### Development Philosophy

-Vultool follows a **CLI-first development approach**:
+Vultool follows a **fail-fast, explicit development approach** based on our [Development Principles](docs/DEVELOPMENT_PRINCIPLES.md):

+1. **No Silent Placeholders**: Never implement stubs that silently return fake data
+2. **Fail Fast with Explicit Errors**: Unimplemented features should return clear errors immediately
+3. **Feature Flags with Clear Status**: Use build tags and feature flags for incomplete functionality
+4. **Progressive Implementation with Validation**: Build incrementally with validation at each step
-1. **Single Source of Truth**: All vault operations should be consistent between CLI and library usage
+5. **Single Source of Truth**: All vault operations should be consistent between CLI and library usage
-2. **Security by Default**: Always validate inputs, sanitize outputs, and handle secrets securely
+6. **Security by Default**: Always validate inputs, sanitize outputs, and handle secrets securely
-3. **Cross-Platform**: Support Linux, macOS, and Windows equally
+7. **Cross-Platform**: Support Linux, macOS, and Windows equally
-4. **Minimal Dependencies**: Keep the dependency tree lean and well-maintained
+8. **Minimal Dependencies**: Keep the dependency tree lean and well-maintained

+**📖 Read the full [Development Principles](docs/DEVELOPMENT_PRINCIPLES.md) document for detailed examples and guidelines.**

 ## Development Workflow